-The environmental conditions under which lift operations are to be stopped.

-For lifts of personnel, the plan shall demonstrate compliance with the requirements of 29 CFR 1926.1431.

-For barge mounted mobile cranes, barge stability calculations identifying crane placement/footprint; barge list and trim based on anticipated loading; and load charts based on calculated list and trim specific to the barge the crane is mounted on.
+- .
+The size and weight of the load, equipment, and rigging equipment - · The lift geometry or configuration - · A rigging plan - · Environmental conditions under which lift operations are to be stopped - For lifts of personnel, demonstrate compliance with the requirements of 29 CFR 1926.1431 - For barge-mounted mobile cranes, barge stability calculations, barge list and trim, and load charts based on list and trim - For lifts in the vicinity of overhead power lines, demonstrate compliance with 29 CFR 1926.1408 - 1411 identifying crane placement/footprint; barge list and trim based on anticipated loading; and load charts based on calculated list and trim specific to the barge the crane is mounted on.
 For lifts in the vicinity of overhead power lines, the plan shall demonstrate compliance with 29 CFR 1926.1408 through 1411.